JGardner01/SCC402-UserStudy/README.md

 ## Notes
 1. Click counter is only updated on navigation button clicks, change status buttons (wifi, bluetooth, volume, notifications etc) are not included as not relevant to the study.

-# MUST CHANGE BACK
-- State of mode, UI and test.

-# To Do
-- Time between clicks and on which click the error occurred